Tony Mundine

-Anthony William Mundine OAM (born 9 June 1951) is an Australian former boxer, and one of the country's most accomplished Indigenous fighters.
-The only Australian boxer to compete professionally in four weight divisions, he held the Australian middleweight, light heavyweight, cruiserweight and heavyweight titles, as well as the Commonwealth middleweight and light heavyweight titles.
-He also challenged once for the WBA world middleweight title in 1974.
+Anthony William Mundine (10 June 1951 – 30 August 2026) was an Australian boxer and one of the country's most accomplished Indigenous fighters.
+He was the only Australian boxer to compete professionally in four weight divisions and held the Australian middleweight, light heavyweight, cruiserweight and heavyweight titles, as well as the Commonwealth middleweight and light heavyweight titles.
+He also challenged once for the World Boxing Association (WBA) world middleweight title in 1974.

-He is the father of former world champion boxer Anthony Mundine, and cousin of Warren Mundine.
+Coming from a boxing family, he was the father of former world champion boxer Anthony Mundine, the grandfather of Rahim Mundine and cousin of Warren Mundine.

 Early life

-Anthony William Mundine (Aka the Boxer) was born on 9 June, 1951.
+Mundine was born in Baryulgil, New South Wales on 10 June 1951.

 Rugby league

 Mundine played centre three-quarter for a Grafton Rugby league team.
 He showed promise and was offered a place with the Redfern All Blacks in the South Sydney Junior Rugby League in 1968 at age 17.
-Rather than return to Baryulgil to work at the asbestos mine between seasons he kept fit at Ern McQuillan's gym in Newtown, Sydney, where he showed natural ability and speed.
+Rather than return to Baryulgil to work at the asbestos mine between seasons, he kept fit at Ern McQuillan's gym in Newtown, Sydney, where he showed natural ability and speed.
 McQuillan engaged him in a fighter-trainer contract.

 Boxing

 Mundine was the only Australian boxer to compete professionally in four weight divisions.
 He held the Australian middleweight, light heavyweight, cruiserweight and heavyweight titles, as well as the Commonwealth middleweight and light heavyweight titles.

 Mundine won his first match on 5 March 1969 against Frank Graham.
-In his fifth professional bout, Ray Wheatley dropped Mundine in their scheduled ten round contest in round one to become the only Australian to have Mundine on the canvas at the Manly Leagues club in May 1969.
+In his fifth professional bout, at the Manly Leagues club in May 1969, Ray Wheatley dropped Mundine in their scheduled ten round contest in round one to become the only Australian to have Mundine on the canvas.
 Mundine stopped Wheatley in round two.
 In less than a year he won his first title, the Australian Middleweight crown.

-His last bout was against Alex Sua on 19 March 1984.
+Mundine's last bout was against Alex Sua on 19 March 1984.